Ben Bache-Wiig, MD, is executive vice president, Allina Health Group, and Allina Health Chief Clinical Officer (CCO).

-Bache-Wiig completed his undergraduate studies at Michigan State University.
-He attended medical school at the University of Wisconsin and completed a residency in internal medicine at the University of Minnesota, Minneapolis.
+Dr. Bache-Wiig has been recognized several times by Minneapolis/St. Paul Magazine as one of the area’s top physicians.
+He completed his undergraduate studies at Michigan State University, went to medical school at the University of Wisconsin – Madison and completed a residency in internal medicine at the University of Minnesota – Minneapolis.

 Soo Borson MD is Professor Emerita of Psychiatry and Behavioral Sciences at the University of Washington, where she was founding director of the Memory Disorders Program at University Medical Center and a core investigator in the Alzheimer’s Disease Research Center.
 She is past President of the American Association for Geriatric Psychiatry, a Distinguished Fellow of the American Psychiatric Association and the Gerontological Society of America, and an Associate Editor of the Journal of the American Geriatrics Society.
 She has published over 100 refereed manuscripts and 200 abstracts dealing with late-life cognitive and mood disorders in patients with neurodegenerative diseases or medical illness.
 Dr. Borson has been a key contributor to national and international working groups focused on improving care of patients with dementia, including the Alzheimer’s Association’s workgroup on implementation of cognitive assessment in the Medicare Annual Wellness Visit, the American Medical Association/American Academy of Neurology’s workgroup to formulate practice-based measures of dementia care quality, the dementia measures workgroup of the International Consortium for Clinical Outcomes Measurement, and the workgroup on cognitive screening of the International Association of Gerontology and Geriatrics.
 She has been recognized by the Agency for Healthcare Research and Quality for practice innovation in dementia care.